#170: Ravine Park

 That means we’re going to see a bunch of them in the middle part of our survey, stout parks that serve the community without being particularly special unto themselves.

-Cariboo is one of them — a small park along 29th Avenue, there are a lot of good elements here (including a pond, playground and shaded field) that don’t fully come together.
+Cariboo is one of them — a small park along 29th Avenue, it has a lot of good elements (including a pond, playground and shaded field) that don’t fully come together.